 - Refinance your home or car at a lower interest rate

-- Consolidate your total debt to one personal or home equity loan
+- Consolidate your total debt to one home equity loan

 - Transfer balances to low interest rate credit cards